What Ideation Foundation???

 The Ideation Foundation believes students deserve the ability to learn, create, and grow and is committed to providing the necessary tools so future generations can change the world.

-The mission of the Ideation Foundation is: 1) To raise awareness regarding issues surrounding student innovation, student intellectual property creation, entrepreneurship and research in academic settings; 2) To promote student innovation, student intellectual property creation, entrepreneurship and research through fellowship and scholarship programs; and 3) To raise funds to provide assistance, create, and build student innovation, entrepreneurship and research spaces around the world.
+The mission of the Ideation Foundation is: 1) To research issues surrounding student innovation, student intellectual property creation, entrepreneurship and research in academic settings; 2) To promote student innovation, student intellectual property creation, entrepreneurship and research through fellowship and scholarship programs; and 3) To raise funds to provide assistance, create, and build student innovation, entrepreneurship and research spaces around the world.

 Read how we achieve this through our different Ideation programs: